 - “Marketing is not only much broader than selling, it is not a specialized activity at all.
 It encompasses the entire business.
 It is the whole business seen from the point of view of its final result, that is, from the customer’s point of view.”

-If you burn a SaaS business down to two things, Drucker’s quote is pretty dead on:
+If you distill a SaaS business down to two things, Drucker’s quote is pretty spot on:

 - We acquire customers